dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 > I need something here ...
 13, 64, ... no ...
 42 seems about right!

-Lets keep the magic in the air and out of the code!
+Keep the magic in the air and out of the code.

 ---
 #### C++ specific code smells